 One Punch Man episode 7 open with a few scientists in a bunker laboratory looking through a telescope and gathering observing something troubling.
 An astronaut working on a satellite in space notices the disturbance.
 A meteor looms in the distance.
-More officials in a board room in HQ also notice in fear.
+More officials in a board room in HQ also see in fear.
 HQ calls in high ranking heroes to help, including Genos.
 He tells Saitama that he’s leaving, but doesn’t know why.
 When he arrives at his destination, he meets Bang, aka “Silver Fang,” an S class hero ranked third.
-Bang says that other S class heroes were supposed to meet there as well.
+Bang says that other S-class heroes were supposed to meet there as well.
 None showed up.
-They may either be busy, too far away, or not care.
+They may either be busy, too far away or not care.
 The heroes are typically summoned in this way when there is an impossible problem to solve.
 Soon the citizens will evacuate.
-A threat of this level is labelled, “Dragon”.
+A threat of this level is labelled, “Dragon.”

 One Punch Man Episode 7